Act

 A collection of Agents and Rests.

-A Lost & Found game typically has three Acts, with players choosing two Agents from a possible four in each Act.
+A Lost & Found game typically has three Acts, with players choosing two from a possible four in each Act.

-Artefact has three Acts:
+has three Acts:

 Newly Forged, which is broadly optimistic and humble.